 Our gross margin was 43.9% in the first nine months of fiscal year 2024, compared to 64.3% in the first nine months of fiscal year 2023.
 Gross margin from Signal Integrity was 57.2% in the first nine months of fiscal year 2024, compared to 69.6% in the first nine months of fiscal year 2023, primarily due to an unfavorable product mix driven by lower PON sales.
-Gross margin from Advanced Protection and Sensing was 51.2% in the first nine months of fiscal year 2024, compared to 53.2% in the first nine months of fiscal year 2023, primarily due to an unfavorable product mix driven by lower PON sales.
-Gross margin from Advanced absorption.
+Gross margin from Advanced Protection and Sensing was 51.2% in the first nine months of fiscal year 2024, compared to 53.2% in the first nine months of fiscal year 2023, primarily due to pricing pressures and lower overhead absorption.
 Gross margin from IoT Systems was 46.1% the first nine months of fiscal year 2024, compared to 73.0% in the first nine months of fiscal year 2023, reflecting an unfavorable product mix driven by lower LoRa-enabled product sales.
 Gross margin from IoT Connected Services was 48.1% in the first nine months of fiscal year 2024.